When are you open?

 How do I make a Donation?

-Monetary donations/sponsorships of any size are welcomed and greatly appreciated.
+Monetary donations of any size are welcomed and greatly appreciated.
 Please send all donations to the address listed below.
-In-Kind donations are also welcomed and greatly appreciated.
+In-kind donations are also welcomed and greatly appreciated.
 Please contact the Center by one of the methods listed below to discuss the type of donation you would like to make.

-I have some ideas for events that the Center should host.
+I have some ideas for events, classes or interest groups that the Center should host.
 How do I express these ideas?

-Contact the Center by one of the methods listed below with your ideas.
+Contact the Center by one of the methods listed below with your ideas or submit a class proposal.

 How do I rent space for a meeting, class, party, or other event?

-Click here to see our building use fees.
+Click here to see our building use information and fees.
 Contact the Center to make arrangements.

 How do I contact the Center?